thihahtoozin/unresolved/README.md

 ```
 Here you can also change the address of external DNS resolver.

-After editing the zone file, restart the program to apply changes.
+> Note : After editing the zone file, restart the program to apply changes.

 ## Examples Queries